 The Statistics: United States Department of Justice Report

-The actual risk of violent home invasion in America is low but I still take steps to ensure the safety of my family.
-When people tell me “My neighborhood is safe” or “the odds of a break in are so low”, I respond “Do you ever buy lottery tickets?
+The actual risk of a violent home invasion in America is low but I still take steps to ensure the safety of my family.
+When people tell me “My neighborhood is safe” or “the odds of a break-in are so low”, I respond “Do you ever buy lottery tickets?
 The odds of winning the lottery are much lower, but you still buy a ticket.”

 Where do thieves go when they break into a home?

-Real world crime data shows that when a thief breaks into your home they are going to the master bedroom, home office, living room, and the dining room, most likely, in that order.
-If they think there is a safe in the house they will probably go to the basement after the living room.
+Real-world crime data shows that when a thief breaks into your home they are going to the master bedroom, home office, living room, and the dining room, most likely, in that order.
+If they think there is a safe in the house, they will likely go to the basement after going to the living room.
 A big, heavy gun safe is not a deterrent, but an invitation to a thief as they know something valuable is inside.
 Once found, if a thief came prepared, they will have a safe opened in mere minutes.